No Credit Check Car Insurance

 Q: Are there any downsides to usage-based insurance?

-A: While usage-based insurance can offer savings, it involves monitoring driving behavior, which may raise privacy concerns for some.
+A: While usage-based insurance may help safe or low-mileage drivers find cheap car insurance, it does involve tracking driving behavior, which may raise privacy concerns for some.

 Q: Are there any national insurance companies that don’t check credit?